-Croup is an infection of the throat and vocal cords (or larynx), caused by a virus.
-When children younger than 5 years of age have the infection, it is called croup.
+Croup is an infection of the throat and vocal cords (or larynx).
+It is caused by several viruses.
+When children younger than 5 years of age have the infection, it’s called croup.
 In older children, it is called laryngitis.

 - By touching the hands of someone who has the infection.